 the key to understanding cannabinoid therapy

-The canine Endocannabinoid System is composed of three key components–each providing insight into how the introduction of CBD can help alleviate pain and inflammation, reduce tumors, control seizure activity & provide more comfort and a healthier disposition for older, aging dogs.
+The canine Endocannabinoid System is composed of three key components–each providing insight into how the introduction of CBD can help alleviate pain and inflammation, reduce tumors, control epileptic seizure activity & provide more comfort and a healthier disposition for older, aging dogs.

 The canine Endocannabinoid System (ECS) is composed of cannabinoid receptors, their endogenous ligands, and the enzymes involved in endocannabinoid turnover between cells.